-- 1.6 The funding objective is the same as at the previous valuation. - 1.7 The methodology and assumptions by which the funding target and contribution rates are calculated have also been determined in accordance with the Fund's FSS. - 1.8 The FSS specifies a maximum period for achieving full funding of 20 years.
+- 1.6 The funding objective is the same as at the previous valuation. - 1.7 The methodology and assumptions by which the funding target and contribution rates are calculated have also been determined in accordance with the Fund's FSS. - 1.8 The FSS specifies a maximum period for achieving full funding of 19 years.
+This compares to a maximum period of 22 years adopted at the 2007 valuation in accordance with the then published FSS.
+The maximum deficit recovery period is now three years shorter so that the same target date for achieving full funding is being maintained as at the 2007 valuation.
 For each individual employer, the funding objective, method and assumptions depend on the particular employer's circumstances and different approaches have been adopted where applicable, in accordance with the FSS.
 The FSS also specifies any transitional arrangements ("phasing") for the implementation of revised employer contribution requirements.